 I am shamelessly the worst at job interviews.
 They make me sweaty and anxious.
 I have no idea what to do, or what to say, ever.
 What am I supposed to do?
 I can’t just say, “I have no idea what the heck I’m doing.
 Please give me money so I can fund my online shopping habits.”
+And I mean don’t get me started on when a job asks to get a background check done – I have nothing to hide but when I have to get involved in things like these background checks in Delaware I just become a nervous wreck.
+It doesn’t make any sense, I know I’m good enough for the job, that’s why I applied!
 Although job interviews can be scary, they don’t have to be.
 You can get through it!
-Confidence in key, and you will truly shine if you come prepared and ready for the next steps.
+Confidence is key, and you will truly shine if you come prepared and ready for the next steps.
 Here are 3 helpful tips before that big job interview.

 1. Research the company